epheien/termdbg/README.md

 # termdbg

 Termdbg is a terminal debugger plugin for vim 8.1 and later.
-Currently, termdbg only supports pdb and ipdb, if you need gdb support, try termdebug (`:h termdebug`)
+Currently, termdbg only supports pdb, if you need gdb support, try termdebug (`:h termdebug`)

 Currently, termdbg just only do these things:
 - locate cursor to current runing line when debugger